Investment Properties Info

 After the boom and subsequent peak, there will be a correction, or a bottoming out where real estate prices drop below market value.
 The reason why prices plunge is because too many homes have been built, or in other words, supply outweighs demand.
 The onset of this period signals that the opportunity has arrived to take advantage of cheap, but high quality real estate.
 It’s time to buy, buy, buy with the money you’ve saved and maybe with the partners you’ve gathered in the meantime.

 All indicators must still be scrutinized, perhaps now more than ever.
-Ask more questions, modifying previous inquiries with specific details that reflect the progression of the area.
+Ask more questions, modifying previous inquiries with specific details that reflect the progression of the area and the value of property.

 • What are the contingencies and future implications of these indicators?
 Are they stable?